roelds/roelds.github.io/README.md

 Hi!

-I'm on a journey to transition my work from ITOps into SecOps.
+I'm on a journey to transition my work from Fiat to Freedom.

 ---